mlipper/geosupport-docker/README.md

 Remember to download the **Linux** distribution as the Windows flavors will not work for this project.
 Don't be surprised if the description refers to the "Geosupport Desktop Edition&trade;".
 As long as it's the Linux 64 bit distribution (currently named something like `linux_geo<release>_<version>.zip`), you are good to go.

 **IMPORTANT:** Save the downloaded zip file to the directory containing the Dockerfile for the image/container you are going to build/run.
 Pay attention to the file name because it may not match the default used when building the `-onbuild` image.
-In that case, use the `-e DISTFILE=<file>` argument when invoking `$ docker build ...`.
+In that case, use the `-e GEOSUPPORT_DISTFILE=<file>` argument when invoking `$ docker build ...`.

 ## Dockerfile.onbuild

-Base `ONBUILD` image which defers the decompression and configuration of a Geosupport Linux distribution (`DISTFILE`) to the extending image.
+Base `ONBUILD` image which defers the decompression and configuration of a Geosupport Linux distribution (`GEOSUPPORT_DISTFILE`) to the extending image.

-This image now includes the `DISTFILE` containing the zipped Geosupport software and no longer needs to be in the same directory as that author's Dockerfile (build context).
+This image now includes the `GEOSUPPORT_DISTFILE` containing the zipped Geosupport software and no longer needs to be in the same directory as that author's Dockerfile (build context).

 This image intentionally does NOT declare a volume so that extending images can further modify the filesystem and/or decide whether or not to persist the `GEOSUPPORT_HOME` as a `VOLUME`.